odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 To be more clear: In this context “sub-directory” means a sub-directory of the project, not the `public/` directory.
 For example when you place your app not directly under the webservers `DocumentRoot`.
 For security reasons you should always place your front-controller (index.php) into the `public/` directory.
-Don't place your front controller direclty into the project root directory.
+Don't place your front controller directly into the project root directory.

 To install the `BasePathMiddleware` run: